 Problems paying Corporation Tax Arrears?
 What if You Can’t Make a Corporation Tax Bill?

-If you have spoken to HMRC about your tax problems, it will depend on how much confidence they have in your ability to pay and the status of your cash flow.
+If you have spoken to HMRC, it will depend on how much confidence they have in your ability to pay and the status of your cash flow.
 In other words, if this is the first time you find yourself in this situation then they may react differently to how they would with a ‘repeat offender’.
 It’s important to note that a ‘repeat offender’ may not just be related to company tax, but can also be affected by personal tax, such as income tax, or be relevant to the same taxable period as the corporation tax liability.

 Are There Any Fines if I Can’t Pay Corporation Tax?

 My Company is Insolvent and I Can’t Make My Tax Payment.
 Does This Matter?

 If you need to close down the company then there may be personal implications that need checking, such as an overdrawn director’s loan account.
 You should contact us first to get free advice on your unique tax debt situation.

 It’s possible that they will accept a corporation tax time to pay arrangement, but you will be expected to demonstrate that the company can afford to repay the tax over a maximum of twelve months along with any other tax debt or tax liability that will be due within this taxable period.
 Your company’s cash flow status will also be considered before any payment plan is considered.